subhamanand05/coding-challenge/README.md

 # Fintech Innovation Coding Test

 ## Checking out the code:
-To check out the project we need you to fork it to your own Github or Bitbucket account so that your commits won't be exposed.
+To check out the project we need you to clone the repo to your own Github or Bitbucket account so that your commits won't be exposed.

 ## Intro: